Stonks3141/ftc-easing/README.md

 This repository is a proof-of-concept for non-blocking eased motor controls in Java.
 It could be used in combination with an odometry library like Roadrunner.

+This branch has the user enter percentages in the terminal and transitions to those.

 ## Overview

 A `BlockingQueue` is used to send messages to motors, each of which has its own